arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Methods
 == Model Structure
-We constructed a stochastic compartmental non-age structured Susceptible-Exposed-Infected-Recovered (SEIR) model of measles, and simulated using a modified Tau-leaping algorithm with a time step of 1 day @gillespieApproximateAcceleratedStochastic2001.
+We constructed a stochastic compartmental non-age structured Susceptible-Exposed-Infected-Recovered (SEIR) model of measles, and simulated disease transmission using a modified Tau-leaping algorithm with a time step of 1 day @gillespieApproximateAcceleratedStochastic2001.
 We utilized binomial draws to ensure compartment sizes remained positive valued @chatterjeeBinomialDistributionBased2005.
 We assumed that the transmission rate ($beta_t$) is sinusoidal with a period of one year and 20% seasonal amplitude.
 $R_0$ was set to 16, with a latent period of 10 days and infectious period of 8 days @guerraBasicReproductionNumber2017 @gastanaduyMeasles2019.